Information about the support you can expect to receive from Croydon council if you have no recourse to public funds (NRPF).

 What we do, who we work with and how we might help

 Having NRPF means that a person is not entitled to welfare benefits; public housing; or financial support from the Home Office.
-Some benefits and state services are however not classified as ‘public funds’ and so may be accessed; this includes support from social services; primary healthcare; compulsory psychiatric care; emergency medical treatment and education for children up to the age of 18.
+Some benefits and state services are however not classified as public funds and so may be accessed; this includes support from social services; primary healthcare; compulsory psychiatric care; emergency medical treatment and education for children up to the age of 18.

-There are a few European Economic Area (EEA) nationals and people who have been granted refugee status by another EEA State, who would not normally be able to access public funds due to housing or welfare eligibility criteria.
+There are a few European Economic Area (EEA) nationals and people who have been granted refugee status by another EEA state, who would not normally be able to access public funds due to housing or welfare eligibility criteria.
 Where there is no duty on the authority to provide support, we may signpost you to the relevant agencies for advice and assistance.

-What can you expect from our service?
+What you can expect from our service

 You will receive a humane, fair and respectful response from our service.
-We will seek a solution to a person's or family's destitution but must not act outside our legal duties and discretions / powers.
+We will seek a solution to a person's or family's destitution but must not act outside our legal duties and discretions or powers.
 We will try to ensure that we explain our processes and the potential outcome of your case to you.
 If there is anything which is unclear, or if you would like to have access to an interpreter or have an advocate present, we will do our best to assist.

-We will check to see if you might be eligible for our service.
+We will check to see if you are eligible for our service.
 We will ask you questions about your situation and ask to see relevant documents.
 We also ask that you give us consent to share your personal information with other organisations so that we can work with them effectively.

-Items that we consider include:
+Things we consider include:

-- whether, we as a council have territorial responsibility for you; or if not, whether you have urgent needs that we need to respond to straight away, before we redirect you to the council responsible for helping you or to other relevant agencies for assistance and advice;
+- whether, we as a council have territorial responsibility for you; or if not, whether you have urgent needs that we need to respond to straight away, before we redirect you to the council responsible for helping you or to other relevant agencies for assistance and advice

-- your immigration status and whether you have no recourse to public funds;
+- your immigration status and whether you have no recourse to public funds

-- whether you are excluded from support under legislation and if so carry out a human rights assessment to establish if the Council has an obligation to provide support to you to avoid breaching your human rights;
+- whether you are excluded from support under legislation and if so carry out a human rights assessment to establish if the council has an obligation to provide support to you to avoid breaching your human rights

-- how you have been living up until now and your support networks;
+- how you have been living up until now and your support networks

-- your physical health, mental health and care needs.
+- your physical health, mental health and care needs

 Families with children and adults with care needs are then allocated an NRPF Immigration worker and a social worker who will carry out further assessments to establish your support needs.
-If your situation appears urgent, we may provide temporary support before these assessments are completed 'without prejudice'; this means that we have no obligation to continue with this support, if we later find that you do not qualify.
+If your situation appears urgent, we may provide temporary support before these assessments are completed without prejudice; this means that we have no obligation to continue with this support, if we later find that you do not qualify.

 We may give you information about, or put you in touch with other organisations which might be of help to you, both to those we continue to work with and those who we are unable to provide a service to.